StevenRKerr/personal_website/_posts/2022-01-05-Quantum gravity.md

 <h3>  Symmetry </h3>

-The action is in turn is an integral over spacetime of a quantity called the Lagrangian (or sometimes Lagrangian density)
+The action is in turn is an integral over spacetime of a quantity called the Lagrangian (or sometimes Lagrangian density),

 $$ S = \int \mathcal{L} \tag{1}$$